 19. 'The Crown' (2016)

 Everybody in the world knows Britain's Queen Elizabeth II — so how can a series about the early years of her life really be considered a thriller?
 If you're dubious, check out the trailer below and you'll see that this series is pretty intense...

 Claire Foy plays Elizabeth in her mid-'20s, while Doctor Who's Matt Smith is Philip, Duke of Edinburgh.
 The cast includes endless British actors whose faces you know from every other British show ever made, plus America's John Lithgow absolutely killing it as Winston Churchill, and will span six seasons as Elizabeth ages up to the present day.
-The Crown is an ambitious drama which delivers some serious real-life thrills, balanced out with a surprising dose of comedy.
+The Crown is an ambitious drama which delivers some serious real-life thrills, balanced out with a surprising dose of comedy and a big emotional core.

 18. 'Black Mirror' (2016)